Americans with Disabilities Act

-On Tuesday, July 28, 2020, the Governor’s Council on Disability, in collaboration with other state agencies, centers for independent living, Missouri Assistive Technology, Missouri Mental Health Foundation, MU Pre-Employment Transition Services, and the Great Plains ADA Center, is hosting a 30th anniversary celebration event at the Missouri State Capitol (1st floor rotunda).
+On Tuesday, July 28, 2020, the Governor’s Council on Disability, in collaboration with other state agencies, centers for independent living, Missouri Assistive Technology, Missouri Commission for the Deaf/Hard of Hearing, Missouri Mental Health Foundation, MU Pre-Employment Transition Services, and the Great Plains ADA Center, is hosting a 30th anniversary celebration event at the Missouri State Capitol (1st floor rotunda).
 Please save the date and join us for this event!
-Check back for the agenda in the coming weeks.
+Please see the tentative agenda for the event.

 In preparation for this event, the GCD has developed a survey to get input from Missouri citizens on the successes and accomplishments of the ADA and to share visions for an accessible, inclusive future for the next 30 years of the ADA.